hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Shortcut:  :kbd:`Alt-O`

-There is also an option to smooth the selected curves, but beware: its algorithm seems to be to divide by two the distance between each keyframe and the average linear value of the curve, without any setting, which gives quite a strong smoothing!
+There is also an option to smooth the selected curves, but beware: its algorithm seems to be to halve the distance between each keyframe and the average linear value of the curve, which gives quite a strong smoothing!
 Note that the first and last keys seem to be never modified by this tool.

 .. list-table::